• Messages

 Admin/Identity providers

-Use WIF with Microsoft Azure
+Use WIF with Microsoft Entra ID

 Federate Azure managed identities and Entra Workload Identity with the Claude API so your Azure workloads can call Claude without static API keys.